lukeweigand/TCG-Deckhand/docs/tasks.md

 - ✅ **Integrate Strategic Insights** - Position analysis with threats, opportunities, material, and tempo evaluation
 - ✅ **Fix leader attack-once bug** - Leaders now properly rest after attacking and validate RESTED state
 - ✅ **Fix summoning sickness bug** - First-turn flag now cleared at END of turn (both player and AI), ensuring neither can attack on their first turn
+- ✅ **Implement card rotation** - Leaders and characters rotate 90° when tapped (portrait 15x7 → landscape 20x5 for leaders, 9x5 → 13x3 for characters)
+- ✅ **Fix leader display rendering** - Changed from Frame+Label to Button widget with text dimensions like hand cards
 - ⬜ **Implement drag-and-drop** - Optional enhancement for card playing (not needed for MVP)

 **Phase 5.3 COMPLETE: Full game UI with all strategic features integrated! 🎮**